 Renowned the world over for its premium tailoring, Saville Row is the place to buy a suit.
 Bespoke tailors on the pretty, Georgian street have been dressing royalty and celebrities for hundreds of years.
 Saville Row boasts some of the world’s best tailors.
 Of note is Gieves & Hawkes, whose tailoring business holds three royal warrants and has dressed celebrities including Charlie Chaplin and Sean Connery and royalty including the Duke of Cambridge.
-If you want to wear something quintessentially British, as well as being completely unique then booking an appointment with a Saville Row tailor is a must.
+If you want to wear something quintessentially British, as well as being completely unique, then booking an appointment with a Saville Row tailor is a must.

 Shopping in London is always associated with the famous Oxford Street.
 Despite being Europe’s busiest shopping street with over 300 shops, it also features some of the city’s most exclusive boutiques.
 While the main stretch includes well-known high street brands, the side streets are a haven for those looking for high-end fashion and premium products.
-The exclusive side roads of Bond Street, Park Lane and Regent Street intersect Oxford Road a various points and contain a selection of the world’s top designers as well as some of the city’s top hotels, including The Dorchester.
+The exclusive side roads of Bond Street, Park Lane, and Regent Street intersect Oxford Road various points and contain a selection of the world’s top designers as well as some of the city’s top hotels, including The Dorchester.
 Park Lane also features showrooms from some of the world’s most expensive car brands if your shopping interests are of the vehicular variety.

 With a similar profile to Bond Street, Sloane Street features flagship stores for the world’s most famous designer brands.
-Located near Knightsbridge, shoppers can choose from boutiques including Escada, Missoni, Dior and Jimmy Choo.
-Sloane Street became famous for the term “Sloane Rangers” named for the upper class women shopping its streets, including the late Princess Diana.
+Located near Knightsbridge, shoppers can choose from boutiques including Escada, Missoni, Dior, and Jimmy Choo.
+Sloane Street became famous for the term “Sloane Rangers,” named for the upper-class women shopping its streets, including the late Princess Diana.

 London lover Sarah Murray works for Appliances Online.
-When she’s not strolling the streets looking for luxury fashion she enjoys lusting over fashion magazines and window shopping online.
+When she’s not strolling the streets looking for luxury fashion, she enjoys lusting over fashion magazines and window shopping online.